Wednesdays at

 How do I pay for class?

-Starting in September classes will be $18 each, and $30 for two classes in one evening.
+Classes are $18 each and $30 for two classes in one evening.

 We accept payments at the door via credit card (preferred) or cash (exact change preferred).